thegetty/quire-docs/content/about/quire.md

 - ![Explore icon](/img/illustrations/undraw_in_progress_ql66.png)
 </div>

 Currently under development for potential release as [open-source software](/about/open-source/), Quire builds upon Getty’s expertise in traditional book publishing and is the cornerstone of the institution’s pioneering [digital publishing program](https://www.getty.edu/publications/digital/index.html).
-Through the development of Quire, Getty is carving a path forward for individuals and institutions looking to solve the challenges of creating enduring and discoverable digital publications.
+Through the development of Quire, Getty is carving a path forward for individuals and institutions looking to solve the challenges of creating sustainable and discoverable digital publications.

 <div class="action-button">